FTD Awareness Week: 24th September – 1st October 2017

 You would be welcome to attend any of the other support group meetings listed under the FTD support group section of this website.
 Please get in touch for more information.

 Regional contact facilitators provide a voluntary contact service from a position of either personal or professional experience of PPA.
 They are not employed by the support group but may be able to offer an awareness of regional facilities as well as their personal/professional experience on a voluntary basis for members who so wish to make contact.
-It may be necessary to arrange a mutually convenient time to speak, but they are happy for their details to be made public as listed below.
+Some regional contacts also facilitate local meetings.
+We currently have regional contacts in the following areas and have listed their contact details below:

 Norfolk: Eneida Mioshi, Professor of Dementia Care and Sue Jones, Dementia Specialist Nurse are facilitating the following meetings over the Spring period: